freifunk-berlin/meta/Hardware-orders.md

 ### Procedure

 #### Request

 You need to create an [Issue](https://github.com/freifunk-berlin/meta/issues/new?assignees=&labels=&projects=&template=hardware-request.md&title=) to create a request.
 You can only create one issue per location at a time.
 Check first if one of the [other options](#other-options) for hardware procurement makes more sense and use one of the [preferred-vendors](#preferred-shops) if possible.
 If there is the impression that a community decision would be good for this, or for anything more expensive than 100€, you need an approval.
 Other minor requests are automatically accapted.

 #### Decision

 The decision about accepting hardware ticket requests is made by the active people from the community.
-Specifically, this means everyone who is part of the organization [Freifunk-Berlin](https://github.com/orgs/freifunk-berlin/people) on Github, except the [Stadtfunk-Team](#stadtfunk-team).
+Specifically, this means everyone who is part of the organization [Freifunk-Berlin](https://github.com/orgs/freifunk-berlin/people) on Github, except the [Stadtfunk-Team](#stadtfunk-team) and the person that opened the request.
 A maximum budget of 12,000€ can be spent per year, the current balance is documented in this document.
 The decision should mainly consider the benefit for the expansion of a stable network.
 Discussions about the requests can be made in the comments of the issue, or at the first [Freifunk meeting](https://wiki.freifunk.net/Berlin:Treffen) of the month.

 As soon as there are two approvals (👍) on the issue, it is accepted.
 If there is not enough approval after one month, or there were two rejections (👎), the request will be rejected.
-The person who opened the issue is not allowd to vote.

 The [Stadtfunk-Team](#stadtfunk-team) reserves the right to refuse requests regardless of the decision if they do not meet the purpose of the non-profit status of the gGmbH.